 Data collection

 Somatic mutation data.
 We collected simple somatic mutation (SSM) data from 12 cancer cohorts from the Broad Institute GDAC Firehose Portal, the International Cancer Genome Consortium (ICGC) Data Portal and The Cancer Genome Atlas (TCGA) (Table S1).
-The coordinates of the data are by reference to the genome assembly version hg19.
-The germline mutation data of 2,557 individual samples were collected from Phase 3 of the 1000 Genomes Project (GRCh38).
-Although gnomAD contains germline variants from a larger cohort, it does not provide genetic data from each sample and was therefore inappropriate for use in generating mutation score profiles for this study.
+The coordinates of the data are by reference to the genome assembly version hg19.We collected germline mutation data of 2,557 individual samples from Phase 3 of the 1000 Genomes Project (GRCh38).
 Somatic mutation entries that were duplicated between multiple databases were removed such that only one non-redundant entry was retained.

 The pathogenicity of mutations.
 There are many methods available with which to predict the pathogenicity of mutations.
 We employed dbNSFP (version: dbnsfp30a, also called LJB*)10 of ANNOVAR11 to annotate mutations from the 1000 Genomes Project (1000GP) and the somatic mutations (Table S1).
 The dbNSFP includes 19 predictors which provide scores representing the probability of the non-synonymous variants being pathogenic (Table S2).
-12,13The scores given by each predictor were normalized into the range of 0 to1 in this study.
+These predictors take into account both loss-of-function (LoF) and gain-of-function (GoF) mutations in the context of tumor biology12,13.
+The scores given by each predictor were normalized into the range of 0 to1 in this study.

-14151617 1018To evaluate the performance of DGAT-cancer, we collected known cancer driver genes, genes lacking missense mutations, genes affecting proliferation and/or viability, drug response genes, and genes associated with prognosis of cancer patients.
+Known cancer driver genes.
+The accuracy of the predictions made by DGAT-cancer was examined using a set of known cancer driver genes.
+This set of 1,168 unique cancer driver genes comprised a non-redundant set of 723 genes (including 576 class Tier 1 genes and 147 class Tier 2 genes) from the COSMIC Cancer Gene Census14 (CGC) and 1,064 genes from OncoKB15.
+OncoKB contains more cancer driver genes than CGC because it collects cancer genes from various panels, including class Tier 1 genes in CGC (576), the MSK-IMPACT™ panel (505), the MSK-IMPACT™ Heme and HemePACT panels (575), the FoundationOne CDx panel (324), the FoundationOne Heme panel (593), and data from Vogelstein et al.(125)16.
+We also collated gene sets containing cancer type-specific driver genes, which were collected from IntOGen17.
+The number of known driver genes for each cancer type are shown in Additional file: Table S3.
+These genes were used as gold standard cancer-associated genes to evaluate the accuracy of the predictions made in this study.

+For each gene, DGAT-cancer calculated a unidirectional Earth Mover’s Difference score (uEMD) to evaluate the difference between the predicted pathogenic scores (obtained from 19 predictors in dbNSFP10) of somatic mutational spectra in cancers and that of germline variants in healthy populations.
+The influence of mutation on gene expression has been evaluated by integrating gene expression data in tumors with somatic mutations through topological data analysis (TDA)18.
+The Jensen–Shannon divergence between the gene expression profile and mutation profile of each gene on the topological network was further computed and used as another feature of the gene.
+The most effective features were identified by Laplacian selection in an unsupervised way.
+The selected features were integrated by means of the Hotelling and Box-Cox transformations to score the genes.
+Finally, by using gene scores as weights, we performed Gibbs sampling to identify cancer drivers.
+One of the top novel genes was validated to be a cancer driver of glioma.
+The work scheme of DGAT-cancer is shown in Fig. 1.
+To evaluate the performance of DGAT-cancer, we also collected genes lacking missense mutations, genes affecting proliferation and/or viability, drug response genes, and genes associated with prognosis of cancer patients.
 The detailed methods are in supplementary material.

 Pathogenicity score profiles of mutations in cancers and in the healthy population cohort